joseafmoreira/CrisisWatcher/README.md

-# ChatApp
+# DisasterAlertApp
-Chat App using TCP / UDP protocols for communication
+Disaster alert application using TCP / UDP protocols for communication and Java